 “Knostrop is designated as a strategic waste site so by increasing the future sludge and bio-solid treatment capacity of the works the project will support also growth in the Leeds sub-regions.”

-The plan is to have the facility completed by 2019, which will make it capable of processing 131 tonnes of dry sludge per day, while making use of heat and power engines to generate renewable energy.
+The plan is to have the facility completed by 2019, with the various machine parts and other equipment in place, which will make it capable of processing 131 tonnes of dry sludge per day, while making use of heat and power engines to generate renewable energy.
 The renewable energy generated will be enough to provide for 55% of the energy requirements of Knostrop, about 8, 000 homes.

 Benefits of the new facility;

 - 15% reduction in carbon emissions across the company